As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-The stainless steel stove hood, which has never work, and the upper cabinets were removed and the soffit was knocked down.
+The stainless steel stove hood, which never worked, and the upper cabinets were removed and the soffit was knocked down.

 Before we tackled the stove hood we built a brand new cabinet around the refrigerator, which gave us a ton of storage that we didn’t have before.
 You can read more about this project here.

 Instead of buying a new and expensive custom one, we ended up using the stainless steel hood as a base for our DIY hood.
 The hubs took all the stainless off and reused the “guts”, which saved us some money.
 There were no instructions on how to do this but we figured it out and made it work.

 After we reworked the hood we added sides and framed out the top.
 We’ll lose a bit of cabinet space here but it’s worth it to have a custom stove hood…that works!

 Since the old hood wasn’t vented, we had to add ductwork to vent it outside.

 This ended up being one of the tougher projects to do in this kitchen.
 The challenge was to make a hood that angled out, instead of straight up to the ceiling, so figuring out the angles with the wood and getting it all to fit and look good was the tough part.